Highly rated local moving companies for Reno to Overland Park moves

 - Overland Park is considered to be safer than Reno with a safety index of 75.27 vs Reno’s 53.74.

-- Air quality in Overland Park is good, and in Reno it's good.
+- Air quality in Overland Park is Good, and in Reno it’s Good.

 - State licensing: In Kansas, the Transportation Division of the Kansas Corporation Commission monitors, licenses, and regulates intrastate motor carriers like movers.
 The state’s Corporation Commission issues moving companies operating authority in the form of KCC Numbers, which customers can verify online here before hiring a mover.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Kansas moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Kansas, visit the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Released Value Protection is the most economical option because it doesn’t cost anything.
 It is offered by movers at no additional charge, but the protection is minimal.
 Under this option, the mover is responsible for no more than 60 cents per pound per article.
 For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+If you need for the full value of your items to be covered, please consult with the moving company you’re hiring for other options or a third-party insurance provider.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.